be-great/Big_Data_Analytics_in_Healthcare/README.md

 3. https://github.com/abachaa/MTS-Dialog
 4. https://huggingface.co/datasets/awsaf49/persona-chat

+**Info: The data in data/curated_parquet and data/data_csv is only a sample.
+The results were obtained using the full datasets from the sources mentioned above.**
 ##  Motivations
 Before the rise of machine learning, earlier models struggled to understand the context of long sentences.
 To improve language understanding and create a general-purpose model, large language models (LLMs) were introduced.
 Businesses and sectors began to see new technological solutions to help them stay ahead of the curve and introduced new roles, such as the Prompt Engineer, to optimize LLM behavior.
 Therefore, when using external large language model (LLM) providers, companies faced new challenges regarding data privacy.
 That is why this project has been developed.

 ## Technologies :-